 We aim for the professional standards represented to be current and applicable to all UK public and independent healthcare environments so they may provide clear and concise direction.

 - a voice as a specialty: your views shape how we represent and champion our specialty to influence policy makers and elected representatives in the UK and devolved governments.

 - ACSA updates: access quality improvement materials and resources from your College’s Anaesthesia Clinical Services Accreditation (ACSA) scheme to enhance the service of your anaesthetic department.
 Extra note: ACSA enables NHS and independent sector organisations quality improvement through peer review – our Fellows and Members receive all of our ACSA promotional material and updates sharing best practice to deliver excellent patient safety

 - patient information: access up-to-date and comprehensive patient information resources to inform patients and discuss risk in preoperative assessment

 - guidelines (GPAS): use the College’s high quality Guidelines for the Provision of Anaesthetic Services (GPAS) to support the delivery of high standards and quality across the specialty

 - information on perioperative medicine: the College is the leading champion of perioperative medicine (POM).
-Our fellows and members are the first to hear about POM news, as the College is the lead for the Centre for Perioperative Care (CPOC).
-CPOC is a new cross-organisational, multidisciplinary initiative led by the Royal College of Anaesthetists to facilitate cross-organisational working on perioperative care for patient benefit.
+Our Fellows and Members are the first to hear about POM news, as the College is the lead for the Centre for Perioperative Care (CPOC).
+CPOC is a cross-organisational, multidisciplinary initiative led by the Royal College of Anaesthetists to facilitate cross-organisational working on perioperative care for patient benefit.
 Also have the opportunity to become a POM local lead for your hospital.